Ynote/experiment-apollo-2.0/README.md

 This is a small project that intends to test [Apollo client 2.0](https://www.apollographql.com/).

+The app shows the list of the last updated repositories you are following on [Github](https://github.com) and the list of the PRs that need your review.

 ## Results :memo:

 - Apollo new `createHttpLink` and  `ApolloClient` setup are great separation of concerns.